Upward Plank Pose -Purvottanasana

 Watch out for

-- Be mindful of your neck - if there are any injuries or existing weaknesses in your neck, keep your chin to your chest or look straight up when in the pose keeping your neck in line with your spine.
+- Be mindful of your neck - if there are any injuries or existing weaknesses in your neck, keep your chin to your chest.

-- Ensure your wrists remain directly under your shoulders in this pose.
+- Keep your wrists directly under your shoulders in this pose.